busycaesar/MERN_Stack_Template/README.md

 1. GitHub Workflow: Runs lint test and jest test of Backend directory.

-To prevent this template from being opinioniated in regards to styling library, it is separated in different branches.
+To prevent this template from being opinioniated in regards to styling library, it is separated in a different branch.
+Hence, if tailwind and bootstrap is required, check out `Tailwind+Bootstrap` branch.

-1. `Bootstrap` Branch
-2. `Tailwindcss` Branch

 ## How to run the project